 This page provides general information on how we review link applications and administer our testlink process.

-At this state, your server should be ready for an immediate link to DareNET once the ircd has been installed.
+At this stage, your server should be ready for an immediate link to DareNET once the ircd has been installed and configured.

 Applications are judged, to a large extent, on their content and professionalism, so you're encouraged to provide all requested information and to take time to fill it out to the best of your ability.
 You should be truthful and accurate in your responses.
 Your application will be scrutinised, and if found to be intentionally false, you'll be barred from being involved with this network in any official capacity.